se-edu/se-book/testCaseDesign/combiningTestInputs/heuristicInvalid/text.md

 * Answer: No.
 * Reason: `-1`  -- the only input that is a negative price -– is in a test case that produces the error message “invalid fruit”.

 In this case a useful heuristic to apply is **no more than one invalid input in a test case**.
-After applying that, we get the following test cases.
+After applying that, you get the following test cases.

 <box>